copsTvFan/cops-episode-guide/guide.md

   playing.
 The door is open as they approach.
 He is anxiously waiting for them and Jack says they had a little misunderstanding, they are police officers and he is under arrest.
 He says what?
 His girl can't believe it.
-He knows he has warrants, says he has nothing on him and “oh, my god.”
+He knows he has warrants, says he has nothing on him and "oh, my god."
 Bad news is he won't get a TV, good news is he'll go to Happyland to play volleyball.
 They ask him why he didn't pay his warrants, he says he just got a new job.
 At least he knows his warrant is taken care of now.
 They joke how heavy the TV